gagan-official/MERN_Notes/Backend/Streams, Buffer and Pipes.md

 ### 4 Types of Stream:

-1. Readable
+1. Readable (Reading a File)
-2. Writable
+2. Writable (Writing a File)
-3. Duplex
+3. Duplex (both Readable and Writable) (Sockets)
-4. Transform
+4. Transform (Eg. File Compression: Write Compressed Data and Read De-Compressed Data)

 [View Code 🔗](./code/streams.js)

+# Pipes:

+To connect (chain) both Readable and Writable Streams with each others.
+(Just like promise chaining).

 # Buffers: